larsond513/CEDS/README.md

 As we are interested in the relationship between coping strategies and the theoretical model is not a significantly worse fit for the data, we decided to proceed with the theoretical model.

+### Assessing model assumptions

+Both visual inspection of Q-Q plots and Shapiro-Wilk test for normality did not indicate a violation (Figure 1a), and both visual inspection of residuals vs. predicated plots and Breusch-Pagan test for homoscedascity did not indicate an assumption violation (Figure 1b).

+Linearity

 ## Results

 ## Discussion